Red Sangria Recipe

 In addition to wine, sangria can contain ingredients like fruit juice, sweetener, sparkling water, fruit and flavored liqueurs depending on the variation you are making.

-- Sweetner – We used white sugar but you can also use brown sugar if you prefer.
-This is a taste base ingredient so if you want it sweeter or less sweet adjust to your preference.
+- Sweetener – We used white sugar but you can also use brown sugar if you prefer.
+Make your sangria sweeter or less sweet by adjusting the sweetener to your preference.
 You could also use maple syrup or honey for a natural alternative.

-- Fruit – We used strawberries and lemons, but you could also chop up applese, oranges and more!
+- Fruit – We used strawberries and lemons, but you could also use apples, oranges, cherries, blueberries, cranberries and more!

-- Bubbles – This is an optional ingredient, but we like the fizz it adds.
+- Bubbles – This is an optional ingredient, but I like the fizz that it adds.
 Just top off your glasses with a light Lemon Lime Soda or sparkling water.

 How to Make Red Sangria

-- First in a large pitcher add wine, brandy, orange juice, triple sec and sugar; stir until combined and sugar is dissolved.
+- First in a large pitcher add wine, brandy, orange juice, triple sec and sugar.
+Stir the ingredient together until well combined and sugar is dissolved.

-- After that add lemons and chopped strawberries, stir.
-Put in fridge for at least 30 minutes or up to 8 hours.
+- After that, add lemons and chopped strawberries and stir well.
+Put your traditional red sangria in the fridge for at least 30 minutes, or up to 8 hours.

-- Then add your lemon lime soda before serving.
-This is optional… it’s great without it too!
+- Then add your lemon lime soda just before serving.
+This is optional — it’s great without it too!

 Red Wine Sangria Recipe Variations